 Comprehensive: to pay for incidents such as car theft, hail damage, or other damage that is not caused due to collision.

 There are more coverage options with auto insurance, check with your insurance company for details and evaluate whether it is required for you in your case or not.
-For example, you might have a top of the line medical insurance already, so adding on uninsured motorist coverage might be redundant.
+For example, you might have a top of line medical insurance already, so adding on uninsured motorist coverage might be redundant.

 For motorbike owners, there’s motorcycle insurance available as well.

 Buying and owning a home is considered a matter of pride.
 Protecting your home and other assets inside the home is important.
-Homeowners insurance can protect the appliances, jewelry, electronics, musical instruments etc against damages caused by theft, vandalism, some forces of nature etc.
+Homeowners’ insurance can protect the appliances, jewelry, electronics, musical instruments, etc against damages caused by theft, vandalism, some forces of nature, etc.

 When you rent a condo or an apartment, the landlord’s insurance does not cover your personal belongings.
-You can get renters insurance to insure your clothes, appliances, electronics, furniture etc. against theft, vandalism, fire etc. Some renters insurances also cover any damage caused by you to others’ property.
+You can get renters insurance to insure your clothes, appliances, electronics, furniture, etc. against theft, vandalism, fire, etc. Some renter’s insurances also cover any damage caused by you to others’ property.

 The most organized people buy the appropriate insurance coverage for home and auto.
-However, sometimes there is a situation that falls through the crack and in covered by neither of the two insurance policies.
+However, sometimes there is a situation that falls through the crack and is covered by neither of the two insurance policies.
 Umbrella insurance can come in handy in such situations.
 Umbrella insurance can also protect you in case you are sued for an amount that exceeds your current policy’s payout limit.